 Where To Get Yerba Mate

 As mentioned earlier, their San Mateo Yerba Mate uses an air-drying method (not smoke drying) to limit potential carcinogens (so-called “PAH levels”).
 If this is a concern for you, try out that variety.
-Guayaki Traditional Organic Yerba Mate has a blend of air-dried and smoke-dried product but is tested to ensure PAH Levels are in control and reduced as much as possible.
+Guayaki Traditional Organic Yerba Mate has a blend of air-dried and smoke-dried products but is tested to ensure PAH Levels are in control and reduced as much as possible.

 Guayaki also has an absurdly high ethical standing for how they run their company and support farmers and protect the land on which the Yerba Mate is harvested.
 Their CEO also believes strongly in running a transparent company, as discussed in this video on Fast Company.